 The first thing she told me to do was to lay out my paints..
 HUH?
 “You’ve never painted before?!”
 It was more of a statement than a question.
 Nope.
 Never.
 Ever.
 Except for walls.
 It was fun…really fun.
 I couldn’t get enough.
 I took lessons from many artists that I admired.

 I painted animals.
 I painted landscapes.
 I painted.
 I covered miles and miles of canvas.

 And then I got an itch to paint abstracts.
 I didn’t know anything about them.
 How to proceed…how to paint them….or why I was even drawn to painting abstractly.
 I figured they would be easy.
 After all, if an elephant, or a dog, or whatever can paint them….surely I could.
 Couldn’t I?
 Or could I?

 Turns out, I could.
 But they were raw….and unfinished.
 They didn’t tell the stories I had inside me to tell.
 So, I searched.
-I looked on the internet….and I found an artist who’s work I really admired.
+I studied.
+I tried things that worked, and I had tons of disasters!

 I paint after I’ve meditated and gotten in touch with my inner muse..
 I paint after I have burnt sage, listened to music, played on the computer, until I can’t stand NOT to paint any more.

 Lately, though, I find that the messages that come in with the paintings are just as front and center as the paintings.
 They come before, during or after I paint, and my muse (or my guides, or whomever!) is/are insistent that I write as much as I paint.
 One cannot exist without the other.